rishikaarya/Automotive-Analytics-Dashboard/README.md

 **Observation:**  Significant fluctuation in max and min temperatures suggests high variability in weather conditions during the observed period.

 **Insights:** The chart shows fluctuations in maximum and minimum temperatures over time.
 Maximum temperatures consistently peak above 100°F, while minimum temperatures range between 70°F and 90°F. The variations indicate significant thermal oscillations, likely driven by environmental and meteorological factors

+9. What is the average UV index for each UV description category?

+**Average UV index by UV description**

+ **Query:** SELECT MAX(uvIndex) FROM data GROUP BY uvDesc

+**Observation:** UV index values are highest for "Extreme" and "Very High" categories, while "Low" levels are minimal.

+**Insights:** The chart shows UV Index averages, with "Extreme" at 12.2, "Very High" at 9.07, and "High" at 6.61, posing significant risks.
+"Moderate" (3.87) and "Low" (0.294) indicate lower risks, highlighting the need for precautions during high UV levels in Nagpur.